 VAT receipts must be obtained for all purchases.
-Staff placing orders on behalf of the Trust must not use their personal details such as name, home address, as the Trust will not be able to reclaim VAT if receipts are not in the name of the Trust.
+Staff purchasing on behalf of the Trust must not use their personal details such as name, home address, as the Trust will not be able to reclaim VAT if receipts are not in the name of the Trust.
 If a VAT receipt cannot be obtained, the Trust/purchasing academy, will incur the cost of the VAT.
-The central finance team processing such transactions notify the relevant budget holder, OM and Head Teacher as appropriate.
+The central finance team processing such transactions will notify the relevant budget holder, OM and Head Teacher as appropriate.

-3.19 Online Purchasing Procedures
+3.20 Card Purchasing Procedures

-Internet Purchases must only be made if there is a benefit to the academy eq
+Internet Purchases must only be made if there is a benefit to the academy e.g.